wp-plugins/simple-html-slider/readme.txt

 == Description ==
 SHTML Slider is a basic content html slider.
 SHTML Slider allows users to create html slides with in a second without any fuzz.
 User can create any type of slides using SHTML Slider be it a simple html snippet, an image, a youtube or vmieo vieos.

 **We are happy to announce that a newer, better and responsive version of SHTML PRO is in the pipeline and is to be released very soon.
-You can see pre realease sneak peaks at: <a href="http://www.sketchthemes.com/sketch-themes-blog/sneak-peak-to-shtml-slider-pro-simple-is-new-awesome/">See Sneak Peaks Here.</a>**
+You can see pre realease sneak peeks at: <a href="http://www.sketchthemes.com/sketch-themes-blog/sneak-peek-to-shtml-slider-pro-simple-is-new-awesome/">See Sneak Peeks Here.</a>**

 = Features  =
 * Put any html content with in the slides may be video, images or html itself